Cooling Towers, Legionella Management & the Portugal Legionnaires’ Disease Outbreak

 Offering independent, impartial advice, they offer companies an extensive range of legionella risk management services including risk assessments, compliance audits, training, assessment of water systems, crisis management, and laboratory testing as well as an array of other essential options all designed to safeguard against legionella.

-To find out more about how Legionella Control International can help with the management of cooling towers, and other cooling systems please contact us:
+To find out more about how Legionella Control International can help with the management of cooling towers, and other cooling systems call us today on 0330 223 36 86 or get in touch here … contact us

 152 City Road